LWhitted/Portfolio_LWhitted/README.txt

-Dimension by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
-Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
-Hope you dig it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn
+My updated professional portfolio as of July 2025.
+In this document you will find the following:
+	About Me
+	My Full Stack web development portfolio work
+	My Cybersecurity self study portfolio projects
+	Skills list
+	Certifications
+	Contact Form fully functional (using AJAX)

+This site has been fully tested, but if you need to contact me please reach out. lauren.whitted13@gmailcom

 Credits:
+customized this portfolio using base template code from Dimension by HTML5 UP html5up.net | @ajlkn
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) AJ aj@lkn.io | @ajlkn
 	Demo Images:
 		Unsplash (unsplash.com)